(+91) 9686 448899

 The Trabant launched four prominent versions from 1964 to 1990 out of which Trabant 601 was used for the longest period.
 HQM Sachsenring GmbH became the successor company and even they found this material to be reliable.
 Duroplast was first used to build the body of the AWZ p70 Zwickau and IFA F8 followed by the Trabant.
 Apart from this, they also used it to make suitcases.

-The material provides light as well as strong build to all its products.
-The phenol resins, cotton waste and more recycled material is used to create Duroplast.
+The material provides light as well as a strong build to all its products.
+The phenol resins, cotton waste and more recycled materials are used to create Duroplast.
 The reason it was preferred by most car production companies in German was that it can be moulded in a way which is similar to steel.
-This makes it a superior option for the volume of car production in comparison to a material like a fibreglass.
+This makes it a superior option for the volume of car production in comparison to a material like fibreglass.